hydephp/develop/docs/getting-started/core-concepts.md

 As you can see, the route key is simply put the relative page URL, without the .html extension.

-It is also through the source directory and file extension that HydePHP determines which page model to use to compile the page.

 ## Convention over Configuration